nexiality/documentation/release/nexial-core-v2.0.changelog.md

 - force email notification to be sent as HTML
 - [`nexial-variable-update`](../userguide/BatchFiles.md#nexial-variable-updatecmd--nexial-variable-updatesh): slight
   improvement on logging
+- internal tracking of system variables and respective default value.

 #### Improvements:
 - minor improvement on logging to help troubleshoot test step errors.